ezpz.distributed⚓︎

 ⚓︎

-Return True if wandb is importable, enabled, and authenticated.
+Return True if wandb is importable, enabled, and usable.

 Source code in src/ezpz/distributed.py